epam/edp-install/docs/operator-guide/velero-irsa.md

-# IAM Roles With Service Accounts for Velero
+# IAM Roles For Velero Service Accounts

 !!! note
     Make sure that IRSA is enabled and [amazon-eks-pod-identity-webhook](https://github.com/aws/amazon-eks-pod-identity-webhook/tree/master) is deployed according to the [Associate IAM Roles With Service Accounts](./enable-irsa.md) documentation.